YX-S-Z/WGAN_Intro/index.md

 ### Introduction

-Since the original GANs suffers from mode __unstability__ and __mode collapsing__, this paper provides rigious proof to say why previous GANs will eventually encouter those two issues and provides a __better cost function(or a better metric to evaluate the 'similarity' between two probability distributions)__ to avoid these issues.
+Since the original GANs suffers from __generator failure__, __instability__, and __mode collapsing__, this paper provides rigious proof to say why previous GANs will eventually encouter those two issues and provides a __better cost function(or a better metric to evaluate the 'similarity' between two probability distributions)__ to avoid these issues.

 ### The reasons for generator failure in GANs